 Section 368(A)(1) outlines a format for tax treatment to reorganizations, as described in the Internal Revenue Code of 1986.
-These reorganization transactions, however, have to meet certain legal requirements to classify for favorable treatment.
+The reorganization transactions, however, must meet certain legal requirements to classify for favorable treatment.
 Additionally, there has been further precedent outside of the codified requirements that have developed in case law.

 A variety of transactions can be tax-free reorganizations for federal income tax purposes.
 To qualify as a tax-free reorganization, a transaction must meet the statutory requirements for one of the types of tax-free reorganizations.
 In addition, a tax-free reorganization generally must also satisfy the three judicial requirements (continuity of interest, continuity of business enterprise, and business purpose) that apply to all tax-free reorganizations.

 Identification of the Tax-Free Reorganization Structures